SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

     </dependency>
 ```

-Negative
+> aside negative
-: If you prefer not to use Lombok go ahead and use the tools available in your IDE to generate a getter and setter for each parameter in the `Accumulator` class.
+> If you prefer not to use Lombok go ahead and use the tools available in your IDE to generate a getter and setter for each parameter in the `Accumulator` class.
 You'll also need to add a Constructor that looks like `public Accumulator(int rideCount, double totalMeter, int totalPassengers)`

 #### Run the app!